This week on the podcast, I talk about building muscles.

 I launched the 100 Day Home Organization Program in December in order to capitalize on the momentum of January 1st.
 You're all fired up and ready to go as we hit the kitchen.

 Perhaps you didn't sign up because you just didn't have the money at the time.
 Or you had done the kitchen a couple of times already and didn't want to do it again.
 Or maybe you thought you could just do it on your own.

 Maybe now you're starting to realize how beneficial it would be to have a professional organizer, one that has organized 100's of homes, just to tell you what to do each day and you can go do it.

 Well, if like those that have emailed me asking when the 100 Day Home Organization Program opens again, you thought you'd missed out... surprise!

 I am opening the doors again this weekend only.
-If you join between now and Monday, you can start the program on January 22nd when everyone who started on the 1st is done with the kitchen and moving onto the master suite (bedroom, bathroom and closet).
-Don’t try to go back to day one, jump in with everyone else in the master bedroom!
+If you join between now and Monday, you can start the program on January 22nd when everyone who started on the 1st is done with the kitchen and moving onto the primary suite (bedroom, bathroom and closet).
+Don't try to go back to day one, jump in with everyone else in the primary bedroom!

 You can join us mid-stream, not have to do your kitchen, and get both the Winter and Summer 2018 planners at no extra cost.